Male lactation: Evolution and biology

 Male mammals of many species have been observed to lactate under unusual or pathogenic conditions, such as extreme stress, castration, and exposure to phytoestrogens, or pituitary tumors.
 Therefore, it is hypothesized that while most male mammals could easily develop the ability to lactate, there is no selective advantage to male lactation.
 While male mammals could, in theory, improve their offspring's survival rate through the additional nourishment provided by lactation, most have developed other strategies to increase the number of surviving offspring, such as mating with additional partners.
 Presently, very few species are known where male lactation occurs and it is not well understood what evolutionary factors control the development of this trait.

 Nonhuman animal male lactation

 The phenomenon of male lactation occurs in some species, notably the dayak fruit bat (Dyacopterus spadiceus), lesser short-nosed fruit bat (Cynopterus brachyotis), and the Bismarck masked flying fox (Pteropus capistratus).
 Lactating males may assist in the nursing of their infants.
 In addition, male goats are known to lactate on occasion.

+There is evidence that castrated male cows may lactate.